One of our goals is to visit as many National Park Service locations as possible. Currently, we have visited 7 Abraham Lincoln Historic Sites.

 Yet there is a plague here in honor of Lincoln.
 On February 22, 1861, Lincoln stopped here on his way to his inauguration.
 During his stay, Lincoln honored the birthday of George Washington.
 Then he helped raise an American Flag above Independence Hall.
 The plaque above marks the spot where Lincoln stood to raise the flag, and speak to the crowd.

 You can’t visit a Civil War Battlefield without learning about Lincoln.
 The Battle of Antietam was the bloodiest day in American history.
-It was also the battle that led to the Emancipation Proclamation.
+It was also the battle that ultimately led to Lincoln issuing the Emancipation Proclamation.

 The Battle of Gettysburg was the Civil War’s bloodiest battle.
-In addition, it was the inspiration for President Abraham Lincoln’s immortal “Gettysburg Address”.
+In addition, it inspired President Abraham Lincoln’s immortal “Gettysburg Address.”

-This was the very first National Park Site we ever visited.
+This was the very first National Park Service location we ever visited.
 We started at the Visitor Center.
 Inside you will find the Gettysburg Museum of the Civil War.
 We highly recommend paying a small fee to view these exhibits.
-It contains the largest collection of Civil War artifacts in the world.
+It contains the most extensive collection of Civil War artifacts in the world.

 In addition, we highly recommend the audio tour.
 You can pick up the map, and information, at the visitor center.
 This tour will take you around the Battlefield at your own pace.